Carmen (novella): Synopsis

 One day he met Carmen, then working in the cigar factory he was guarding.
 As he alone in his unit ignored her, she teased him.
 A few hours later, he arrested her for cutting "x"s in a co-worker's face in a quarrel.
 She convinced him by speaking Basque that she was half Basque, and he let her go, for which he was imprisoned for a month and demoted.
 After his release, he encountered her again and she repaid him with a day of bliss, followed by another when he allowed her fellow smugglers to pass his post.
 He looked for her at the house of one of her Romani friends, but she entered with his lieutenant.
 In the ensuing fight, José killed the lieutenant.
 He fled to Carmen's outlaw band.

-With the outlaws, he progressed from smuggling to robbery, and was sometimes with Carmen but suffered from jealousy as she used her attractions to further the band's enterprises; he also learned that she was married.
+With the outlaws, he progressed from smuggling to robbery.
+He was sometimes with Carmen but suffered from jealousy as she used her attractions to further the band's enterprises; he also learned that she was married.
 After her husband joined the band, José provoked a knife fight with him and killed him.
 Carmen became José's wife.
 However, she told him she loved him less than before, and she became attracted to a successful young picador named Lucas.
-José, mad with jealousy, begged her to forsake other men and live with him; they could start an honest life in America.
+Mad with jealousy, José begged her to forsake other men and live with him; they could start an honest life in America.
 She said that she knew from omens that he was fated to kill her, but "Carmen will always be free," (Note: "Carmen sera toujours libre.") and as she now hated herself for having loved him, she would never give in to him.
-He stabbed her to death and then turned himself in.
+He stabbed her to death and then turned himself in to authorities.
 Don José ends his tale by saying that the Romani are to blame for the way they raised Carmen.